The Encyclopedia of American Songs and Musicals

 a dozen dead.
 Roosevelt spares no effort to

-reassure the business community but this
+reassure the business community but it

-one becomes however more radical and
+becomes however more radical and

 his projects remain vain.